kylejray/kylejray.github.io/_posts/2023-07-31-distribution-sampling_return.markdown

 ---
 layout: post
-title:  "return of the 'sampling from an arbitrary distribution' "
+title:  'return of the "sampling from an arbitrary distribution" '
 date:   2023-07-31
 categories: statistics, probability, thermodynamics, python
 ---